Amha Selassie: Death

-Amha Selassie died at the age of 80 on 17 January 1997, after long illnesses, in the US state of Virginia.
+Amha Selassie died at the age of 82 on 17 January 1997, after long illnesses, in the US state of Virginia.
 He had never completely recovered from the stroke he had experienced in 1972.
 At the time his son, Zera-Jakob Selassie was living on the Isle of Dogs, London.
 However, when he applied for a visa so that he could preside over a funeral held in the US, he was refused a visa.
 When he applied a second time, he was told never to apply again.
 Dennis Wolf, a spokesperson for the US Embassy in London explained that Zera-Jakob had failed to convince the authorities that he had a residence outside the USA – despite having housing in the UK.
-After this, arrangements were made for Amha Selassie's body was flown back to Ethiopia and buried in the Imperial family vaults at Holy Trinity Cathedral in Addis Ababa in a large ceremonial funeral presided over by Patriarch Abune Paulos.
+After this, arrangements were made for Amha Selassie's body which was flown back to Ethiopia and buried in the Imperial family vaults at Holy Trinity Cathedral in Addis Ababa in a large ceremonial funeral presided over by Patriarch Abune Paulos.